undacmic/STM32G0x1xx/README.md

 f<sub>PLLR</sub> = ((f<sub>PLLIN</sub> / M) * N) / R,
 where:
   - f<sub>PLLIN</sub> is the frequency of HSI16 clock source of 16 MHz
-  - M, N, R are configurable parameters using PLLCFGR register
+  - M, N and R are configurable parameters using PLLCFGR register
 </pre>